ya-sai/piman-nuxt2-template/README.md

 ## How to use

-- Just copy and paste all files
+- Just copy and paste all files to your folder
 - npm run dev

 ## CSS Folder Structure